viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

   app.listen(
     process.env.PORT || 5000,
     function () {
-      console.log(`Server start on http://localhost:5000`)
+      console.log(`Frontend start on http://localhost:5000`)
     }
   );
 ```
 Open terminal and run the command like `node server.js`
 You will see you app's running on the `localhost:5000` absolutely.

-Push your code to your repository.
+Commit and push your code.

 ## Git your repositories
 The optional convenience way to get your code on server is to pull code from your repositories on Bitbucket, Github...You would prefer Docker hub repo, it's an option.